-Under the RSP and PSP, the Company grants share-based awards ("Base Awards") conditional upon pre-determined performance targets being met.
+Under the Share Plans, the Company grants share-based awards ("Base Awards") which are conditional upon pre-determined performance targets being met.
 These targets are set by the RC in its absolute discretion for the performance conditions to be met over the performance period.
-The performance period for the RSP and PSP are two and three years respectively.
-For the RSP, the targets set are the achievement of (i) Net Revenue; (ii) Profit Before Interest and Tax; (iii) Attributable Profit Before Fair Value Adjustment and Exceptional Items; and/or (iv) Return On Capital Employed.
+As at 30 September 2019, no Base Awards have been granted under the F&N RSP 2019.
+The performance periods for the RSP and the PSP are two and three years respectively.
+For the F&N RSP 2019, the performance period is one year.
+For the RSP, the targets set are the achievement of Net Revenue, Profit Before Interest and Tax, Attributable Profit Before Fair Value Adjustment and Exceptional Items and/or Return On Capital Employed.
+For the F&N RSP 2019, similar factors are being evaluated for the setting of targets.
 For the PSP, the pre-set targets are based on Return On Invested Capital, Total Shareholders' Return Relative to Straits Times Index and Absolute Total Shareholders' Return as a multiple of Cost of Equity.

-The Base Awards represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof, free of charge, provided certain prescribed performance and service conditions are met.
-The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the performance period.
+The Base Awards under the Share Plans represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof free of charge, provided certain prescribed performance and service conditions are met.
+The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the relevant performance periods.
 If the pre-determined targets are exceeded, more shares than the Base Awards can be delivered, subject to a maximum percentage of the Base Awards.
-The first grant of Base Awards was made in December 2009.

-The aggregate number of new ordinary shares allotted and issued and/or to be allotted and issued, when aggregated with existing ordinary shares (including shares held in treasury) delivered and/or to be delivered, pursuant to the RSP and the PSP, shall not exceed 10% of the total number of issued ordinary shares of the Company (excluding treasury shares).
+The aggregate number of new ordinary shares allotted and issued and/or to be allotted and issued, when aggregated with existing ordinary shares (including shares held in treasury) delivered and/or to be delivered, (i) pursuant to the RSP and the PSP, shall not exceed 10% of the total number of issued ordinary shares of the Company (excluding treasury shares) and (ii) pursuant to the F&N RSP 2019, shall not exceed 8% of the total number of issued ordinary shares of the Company (excluding treasury shares and subsidiary holdings) from time to time.
+Although the 8% limit under the F&N RSP 2019 is lower than the 10% limit under the RSP and the PSP, the Company is of the view that an 8% limit will be sufficient to achieve the primary objectives of the F&N RSP 2019.

-The RC currently does not intend, in any given year, to grant awards under the RSP and PSP which would comprise more than 1% of the total number of issued ordinary shares from time to time (the "Yearly Limit").
+The RC currently does not intend, in any given year, to grant awards under the F&N RSP 2019 which would comprise more than 0.8% of the total number of issued ordinary shares from time to time (the "Yearly Limit").
 However, if the Yearly Limit is not fully utilised in any given year, the balance of the unutilised Yearly Limit may be used by the Company to make grants of awards in subsequent years.